shvkhzod/portfolio2/src/lib/books/books.md

 ## 2025

+### Licence To Be Bad
+Category: Economics
+Subtitle: Big Economics ideas, such as Game Theory that changed the way we live
+Rating: 6.5/10

+### The Undercover Economist
+Category: Economics
+Subtitle: Analysis of important econ topics in real life examples
+Rating: 6/10

 ### On Writing Well
 Category: Writing
 Subtitle: Absolute must read for anyone who wants improve his writing skills